|Director: Sean S. Cunningham|

 |Stars: Betsy Palmer (Mrs. Voorhees), Adrienne King (Alice), Jeannine Taylor (Marcie), Robbi Morgan (Annie), Kevin Bacon (Jack), Harry Crosby (Bill), Laurie Bartram (Brenda), Mark Nelson (Ned), Peter Brouwer (Steve Christy), Rex Everhart (The Truck Driver), Ronn Carroll (Sgt.
 Tierney), Ron Millkie (Officer Dorf), Walt Gorney (Crazy Ralph)|

 Although often compared to Halloween, Friday the 13th actually has more differences than similarities.
-The basic formula is the same, but screenwriter Victor Miller mixes Carpenter’s stalk-and-slash rhythms with an older tradition of rural isolation, thus turning the film into less of a suburban nightmare than a folkloric warning about not going into the woods alone.
-Where the horrors of Halloween are located along the leafy streets of small-town, Midwestern Americana, Friday the 13th takes place at Camp Crystal Lake, an ironically idyllic name for a run-down summer camp located deep in the primeval woods, where the nearest cross-street is 10 miles away, everyone in the closest town looks frightened when the camp is mentioned, and there’s even a local crazy who makes proclamations of doooooom.
+The basic formula is the same, but screenwriter Victor Miller, who had co-written Manny’s Orphans, mixes Carpenter’s stalk-and-slash rhythms with an older tradition of rural isolation, thus shifting from suburban nightmare to a folkloric warning about not going into the woods alone.
+Where the horrors of Halloween are located along the leafy streets of small-town, Midwestern Americana, Friday the 13th takes place at Camp Crystal Lake, an ironically idyllic name for a run-down summer camp located deep in the primeval woods, where the nearest cross-street is 10 miles away, everyone in the closest town looks frightened when the camp is mentioned, and there is even a local crazy who makes proclamations of doooooom.
 Halloween derives its underlying sense of dread from what we know about the killer, namely that he is an unstoppable force who embodies dispassionate evil in such a way that the only explanation for his rampage is supernatural.
 Friday the 13th, on the other hand, revels in mystery, giving us a stalker whose identity is not revealed until the final reel, which provides the film’s one true stroke of genius by reversing the Psycho dynamic in making the killer a mother who has internalized her dead son, rather than the other way around.
-This mystery element also reveals the film to be much more influenced by Italian gialli, or violent murder-mystery films, particularly Mario Bava’s Twitch of the Death Nerve (1971), a prototypical slasher film with 13 murders, several of which are copied almost verbatim in Friday the 13th and Friday the 13th Part 2 (1981).
+This mystery element also reveals the film to be much more influenced by gialli, the unique Italian subgenre of violent murder-mystery films, particularly Mario Bava’s Twitch of the Death Nerve (1971), a proto-slasher film with 13 murders, several of which are copied almost verbatim in Friday the 13th and Friday the 13th Part 2 (1981).

-When viewed in comparison to the current state of horror movies as defined by the Hostel and Saw series, the original Friday the 13th seems downright tame, if not genuinely classical with its stripped down, campfire-tale aesthetic.
+When compared to early 21st-century horror movies as defined by the Hostel and Saw series, the original Friday the 13th seems downright tame, if not genuinely classical with its stripped down, campfire-tale aesthetic.
 And that is, ultimately, what the film is: a campfire boogeyman story designed to do little more than build tension and deliver a few well-timed shocks, which it does with precision and even a bit of artistry.
 It’s certainly easy to knock Friday the 13th for its various faults, but what those criticisms usually boil down to is an assault on its limited aspirations.
 Sure, it doesn’t do a whole lot, but what it does do it does quite well.

 |Distributor||Paramount Home Entertainment|